Climate Change Action Plan reaches next stage

 A range of activities are already underway, including work to establish a Climate Change Commission, with the local authority looking to team up with world leading experts and industry leaders to make a real difference in collective responsibility.

 The Cabinet has now recommended that full council approve extra funding up to 2023 for a number of major schemes, including £2.9m towards a solar car port at County Hall, £1.9m for a Hexham hydro-electric project and £4m for renewable heat schemes.

 Councillor Glen Sanderson, Cabinet Member for Environment and Local Services, said: “We have made Climate Change a priority for the Council and I am very grateful for all the expertise and work that has gone into our Action Plan.

 We have presented our work at public meetings across the county and received valuable feedback.

 We will build on that dialogue with residents and schools and will be introducing new initiatives up to 2025 including a further roll out across the county of electric vehicle charging points and we will look at public transport to see what we can do to encourage more bus and train use.

 “We also want to see significant tree planting so over the next five years we will be offering every household in Northumberland a free sapling tree.”

-Click here to read the full draft action plan.
+Click here to read the full action plan.